Dimensioning and Power Management of Hybrid Energy Storage Systems for Electric Vehicles with Multiple Optimization Criteria: Introduction

-Finding the specific number of supercapacitor banks and battery cells that can minimize the cost, mass, energy consumption and battery degradation of the HESS is the so called HESS sizing problem.
-A sample-based global Dividing RECTangles (DIRECT) optimization algorithm is implemented to solve a formulated multi-objective sizing problem of the HESS \cite{shen2014}.
-While the non-dominated sorting genetic algorithm II (NSGA-II) is applied to obtain the Pareto frontier of battery degradation and total cost in designing a semi-active HESS \cite{Song2014a}. \cite{Hu2015, Hu2014c} proposed to solve the sizing problems of different HESSs with convex optimization algorithm.
+Finding the optimal number of supercapacitor banks and battery cells that can minimize the cost, mass, energy consumption or battery degradation of the HESS is the so-called HESS sizing problem.
+A sample-based global Dividing RECTangles (DIRECT) optimization algorithm is implemented to solve a multi-objective sizing problem of the HESS \cite{shen2014}, and a rule-based power-split control strategy is implemented to evaluate all design solutions.
+The non-dominated sorting genetic algorithm II (NSGA-II) is applied to obtain the Pareto front of battery degradation and total cost in designing a semi-active HESS \cite{Song2014a}, where the power split is regulated directly by a devised hardware topology. \cite{Hu2015a, Hu2014c} proposed the use of a convex optimization algorithm to solve the sizing problem of different HESSs, where the size and power control strategy are optimized simultaneously off-line.
+The Pareto front of energy storage size and fuel economy based on the Bandwidth control strategy is obtained using a parallel-mode multi-objective genetic algorithm in \cite{Shahverdi2016}, where the controller is also predesigned.
+NSGA-II is implemented in \cite{Zhang2018} to find the Pareto front of cost, weight, and state of health of a HESS with a predesigned wavelet-transform based power management algorithm as the control law.